This granting program is currently closed.

 We will be opening Phase 3 of the Artist Relief Fund for applications on June 1, 2021.
 For this third, and likely final, phase of the Artist Relief Fund, we expect to award approximately 250 grants of $800 to arts and culture workers in the state of Rhode Island.
 All applications will be screened for eligibility, and then all eligible applications will be selected for funding via a lottery system.
 We anticipate significantly more applications than we have funds available.
-The application deadline for the December Phase of the Artist Relief Fund is Tuesday, December 15th at 8pm.
+The application deadline for the Third Phase of the Artist Relief Fund is Monday, June 14 at 8pm.

 To donate: Please consider supporting the people behind the arts and culture in Rhode Island by donating to the fund: https://www.artistcommunities.org/arf.